Office 365 Message Encryption FAQ

 Can I automatically encrypt messages by setting up policies in Data Loss Prevention (DLP) through the Security & Compliance Center?

-Currently you can only set up mail flow rules in Exchange Online.
-Encryption is currently not supported in DLP through the Security & Compliance Center.
+Yes!
+You can set up mail flow rules in Exchange Online or by using DLP in the Security & Compliance Center.

 Can I customize encrypted messages with my company branding?

 Yes!
 For information on customizing email messages and the OME portal, see Add your organization's brand to your encrypted messages.
 See Add your organization's brand to your encrypted messages.

 Are there any reporting capabilities or insights for encrypted emails?